 c.
 Final Determination: Within ten (10) days of the close of the public hearing the Commission shall file a written final determination with the Town Clerk.
 The Commission shall simultaneously send a copy of the final determination to the Building Inspector and send copies to the applicant and the owner (if different) by certified mail.
-If the Commission determines that demolition of the significant building or structure would be detrimental to the architectural, cultural, political, economic, or social heritage of the Town, such building or structure shall be considered as preferably preserved.
+If the Commission determines that demolition of the significant building or structure would be detrimental to the architectural, cultural, political, economic, or social heritage of the Town, such building or structure shall be considered as preferably date of the determination.
+If the Commission does not so notify the Building Inspector in writing within ten (10) days of the public hearing, the Building Inspector may issue the demolition permit.